 On June 6, 2011, Governor Martin O’Malley signed an Executive Order establishing the Marcellus Shale Safe Drilling Initiative.
 This initiative will assist State policymakers and regulators in determining whether and how gas production from the Marcellus shale in Maryland can be accomplished without unacceptable risks of adverse impacts to public health, safety, the environment and natural resources.
 The Order requires the Maryland Department of the Environment (MDE) and the Department of Natural Resources (DNR), in consultation with an advisory commission made up of a broad array of stakeholders, to undertake a study of drilling for natural gas from the Marcellus Shale in Western Maryland.

 Under the Executive Order, the study will be conducted in three parts:

-A presentation of findings and related recommendations regarding the desirability of legislation to establish revenue sources, such as a State-level severance tax, and the desirability of legislation to establish standards of liability for damages caused by gas exploration and production.
+- A presentation of findings and related recommendations regarding the desirability of legislation to establish revenue sources, such as a State-level severance tax, and the desirability of legislation to establish standards of liability for damages caused by gas exploration and production.
 These findings and recommendations were issued December 31, 2011.

-Recommendations for best practices for all aspects of natural gas exploration and production in the Marcellus Shale in Maryland were released as an interim final report on July 11, 2014.
+- Recommendations for best practices for all aspects of natural gas exploration and production in the Marcellus Shale in Maryland were released as an interim final report on July 11, 2014.